As a powerful typhoon hits the Philippines, one person is killed.

 “Everything was damaged — roofs were blown off, and landslides obstructed access roads.”

-On Thursday, the meteorological office warned that several metre-high storm surges might bring “life-threatening flooding” in low-lying coastal areas, causing dozens of flights to be canceled across the country and dozens of ports to be temporarily shuttered.
+As the weather office warned that several-metre-high storm surges might bring “life-threatening flooding” in low-lying coastal areas, scores of flights were canceled across the country and dozens of ports were temporarily closed.

-Rai, also known as Odette in the Philippines, is a late-season typhoon, with most cyclones forming between July and October.
+“It’s difficult to describe the destruction,” said Joel Darunday, 37, a tour operator in the central island province of Bohol who was holed down at home with his family when the roof was ripped off by the storm.

-Scientists have long warned that as the world warms as a result of human-caused climate change, typhoons will grow more powerful and stronger.
+“It had a lot of power.
+This was the last time I had an encounter like this, which was in the 1980s.”
+As clean-up activities began in Cebu’s center city, residents cleaned fallen trees, branches, and trash from the roads.